Tax Bracket Calculator

 Click Calculate to see your total tax owed, marginal rate, effective rate, and a full bracket-by-bracket breakdown showing exactly how much of your income is taxed at each rate.

-Example Tax Calculation
+Example Calculation

 Frequently Asked Questions

-What is a marginal tax rate?
+What is a progressive tax system?

-What is an effective tax rate?
+What is the difference between marginal and effective tax rates?

 Disclaimer: This report is generated for informational purposes only.
 TheCalcTool is not a licensed financial legal or tax advisor.
 Tax calculations are based on 2026 US federal income tax brackets and standard deduction amounts.
 State income taxes FICA Social Security and Medicare taxes are not included.
 Actual tax liability may differ based on credits deductions and other factors.
 Please consult a qualified tax professional or CPA for personalized tax advice.